 Aluminum Anode Rods

-The aluminum rods are the slowest performing anode rods built from aluminum.
-To be fair, this type of rod is much less expensive when you compare it with the magnesium or any other type of rods.
+The aluminum rods are the slowest-performing anode rods built from aluminum.
+To be fair, this type of rod is much less expensive when you compare it with magnesium or any other type of rod.

 Since the working mechanism is slow, this is the reason why it produces low voltage during electrolysis.
 It is intended to slow down the corrosion.
 Most of the heaters come with anode rod as a standard option because of this mechanism.